 Endemic MUST-SEE BIRDS of this region include: BANDED QUAIL, BALSAS SCREECH-OWL, WHITE-FRONTED & WHITE-NAPED SWIFTS, SHORT-CRESTED COQUETTE, WHITE-TAILED HUMMINGBIRD, STRICKLAND’S WOODPECKER, WHITE-THROATED JAY, BLACKPOLLED & HOODED YELLOWTHROATS, SLATE-BLUE SEEDEATER, GREEN-STRIPED BRUSH-FINCH, COLLARED & OLIVE-BACKED TOWHEES, BLACK-CHESTED, STRIPED, & SIERRA MADRE SPARROWS, & BLACK-BACKED ORIOLE.

-SHARED-REGION ENDEMIC BIRDS regularly found on this route include: WEST MEXICAN CHACHALACA, LONG-TAILED WOOD-PARTRIDGE, LILAC-CROWNED PARROT, COLIMA PYGMY-OWL, EARED POORWILL, MEXICAN HERMIT, GOLDEN-CROWNED EMERALD, BUMBLEBEE, DUSKY, GREEN-FRONTED and DOUBLEDAY’S HUMMINGBIRDS, GOLDEN-CHEEKED, GRAY-BREASTED and GRAY-CROWNED WOODPECKERS, WAGLER’S TOUCANET, SHEFFLER’S (D. s. sheffleri) and WHITE-STRIPED WOODCREEPERS, CITEROLINE TROGON, GOLDEN and SLATY VIREOS, PILEATED and FLAMMULATED FLYCATCHERS, TRANSVOLCANIC and SAN BLAS JAYS, GRAY-BARRED, SCLATER’S, BOUCARD’S, SINALOA, HAPPY, and COLIMA (U. l. pacifica) WRENS, RUSSET NIGHTINGALE-THRUSH, RUFOUS-BACKED ROBIN, AZTEC THURSH, BLUE MOCKINGBIRD, RED WARBLER, RED-BREASTED CHAT, RED-HEADED TANAGER, PALE-VENTED EUPHONIA (E. a. godmani), CINNAMON-RUMPED SEEDEATER, RUFOUS-CAPPED BRUSH-FINCH, RUSTY-CROWNED GROUND-SPARROW, DICKEY’S ORIOLE (I. g. dickeyae), YELLOW-WINGED CACIQUE, and ORANGE-BREASTED BUNTING.
+SHARED-REGION ENDEMIC BIRDS regularly found on this route include: WEST MEXICAN CHACHALACA, LONG-TAILED WOOD-PARTRIDGE, LILAC-CROWNED PARROT, COLIMA PYGMY-OWL, EARED POORWILL, MEXICAN HERMIT, GOLDEN-CROWNED EMERALD, BUMBLEBEE, DUSKY, GREEN-FRONTED and DOUBLEDAY’S HUMMINGBIRDS, GOLDEN-CHEEKED, GRAY-BREASTED and GRAY-CROWNED WOODPECKERS, WAGLER’S TOUCANET, SHEFFLER’S (D. s. sheffleri) and WHITE-STRIPED WOODCREEPERS, CITEROLINE TROGON, GOLDEN and SLATY VIREOS, PILEATED and FLAMMULATED FLYCATCHERS, TRANSVOLCANIC and SAN BLAS JAYS, GRAY-BARRED, SCLATER’S, BOUCARD’S, SINALOA, HAPPY, and COLIMA (U. l. pacifica) WRENS, RUSSET NIGHTINGALE-THRUSH, RUFOUS-BACKED ROBIN, AZTEC THURSH, BLUE MOCKINGBIRD, RED WARBLER, RED-BREASTED CHAT, RED-HEADED TANAGER, WEST MEXICAN EUPHONIA, CINNAMON-RUMPED SEEDEATER, RUFOUS-CAPPED BRUSH-FINCH, RUSTY-CROWNED GROUND-SPARROW, DICKEY’S ORIOLE (I. g. dickeyae), YELLOW-WINGED CACIQUE, and ORANGE-BREASTED BUNTING.

 Including Veracruz in the route allows for the possibility for additional endemic species: BEARDED WOOD-PARTRIDGE, TUXTLA QUAIL-DOVE, CURVE-WINGED and LONG-TAILED SABREWINGS, MEXICAN SHEARTAIL, BLUE-CAPPED MOTMOT, BRONZE-WINGED WOODPECKER, RUFOUS-NAPED WREN, and OCHRE ORIOLE.